softwarestrategies/python-flask-kafka-postgresql/README.md

         projectx=> select * from project;

-            which should show you a listing with 2 projects of roles
+            which should show no projects,  but not fail either

         projectx=> \q